 It is every student's responsibility to ensure that their student account is current and paid in full by the payment deadline each term.
 Each student's level of benefits is unique and the VA may not cover all of the term's fees.
 Options for payment may include Federal student aid and/or the MCC payment plan.

 - Eligible veterans and dependents are responsible for notifying MCC of their intent to use VA educational benefits.
-Submit a Veteran's Request for Benefits form to the financial aid office of your campus or by fax to 816.759.1132.
+Submit a Veteran's Request for Benefits form to one of the campus enrollment centers or financial aid offices or email it from your secured MCC student email account to firstname.lastname@example.org.

 - Enroll ONLY for courses that will apply to your degree program.
 Only courses that apply towards your declared program will be certified.